deistermatheus/deistermatheus/README.md

     :see_no_evil: :hear_no_evil: :speak_no_evil:
 </p>

   Hi, I'm Matheus.
 I have about three years experience as a professional backend developer in the node.js ecosystem[^1].
 Currently, there's not much to see around here, since almost all code I've written with professional standards is commited to private repositories[^2].
+My LinkedIn profile is [here](https://www.linkedin.com/in/matheus-deister/) if you would like to know more about my work experience, skills and tools :).